 Baking Soda & Maple Syrup Cancer Protocol

-~ 1 T Baking Soda (aluminum-free is best, Arm & Hammer or Bob’s Red Mill are good aluminum-free choices!)
+- 1 T Baking Soda (aluminum-free is best, Arm & Hammer or Bob's Red Mill are great options)

-Place all ingredients into a stainless steel sauce pan, stir together, cook over low heat, stirring constantly for 3 minutes.
+- Place all ingredients into a stainless steel sauce pan, stir together, cook over low heat, stirring constantly for 3 minutes.
 Do not overcook.
 If cooked for the correct amount of time it will taste like caramel with a strong hint of baking soda.
-If overcooked, there will be a bit of a bitter aftertaste.
+If overcooked, there will be a bitter aftertaste.

 **Side Note: This treatment is not limited to any one kind of cancer, it works for every type of cancer!